Truth Telling in a World of Lies-

 Am I walking in faith or fear (Isaiah 41:10)?

 Once any necessary repenting is done, it’s time to trust.
-Trust that God’s love for you has not changed or faded.
-Trust that He is still on your side.
-Trust that this miserable, awful trial you are enduring will make you wiser, more compassionate and better able to serve.
-Most importantly, trust that God is good and believe that better days are right around the corner.
+Trust God’s love for you has not changed or faded (Jeremiah 31:3, Isaiah 49:16).
+Trust He is still on your side (Psalm 37:28).
+Trust this miserable, awful, painful trial you are enduring will make you wiser, more compassionate and better able to serve (1st Peter 1:5-7).
+Most importantly, trust God is good and believe that better days are right around the corner (Galatians 6:9).

 Preserving the Culture in an Election Year-